2186/rosie-tracker/README.md

 # rosie-tracker

-## Introduction
+## What we do

 ![image](https://github.com/user-attachments/assets/86ce6d36-7184-417e-b65b-6852fb91504b)

-Tracking wildlife effectively is essential for conservation efforts, ecological research, and behavioral studies.
-By using an ESP32 microcontroller in combination with a GY-521 (MPU6050) accelerometer and gyroscope, a pulse heartbeat sensor, and a GPS module, it's possible to build a compact and efficient system that monitors both movement and physiological responses in animals.
-The ESP32 acts as the central unit, collecting data from each sensor.
-The GY-521 module captures 3-axis motion and orientation, which helps identify behavior patterns like walking, running, or resting.
-Meanwhile, the pulse sensor monitors the animal’s heart rate, offering insights into stress levels, excitement, or periods of calm.
-The GPS module records the animal’s real-time location with timestamps, allowing researchers to map movement patterns over time.
-This combination of data provides a detailed view of the animal’s physical activity and emotional state in relation to its environment.
-The system can log data transmit it via Wi-Fi or Lora.
-Its lightweight design makes it suitable for small to medium-sized animals without impeding their natural behavior.
-Power efficiency is a key feature, with the ESP32 supporting deep-sleep modes to extend battery life in field deployments.
-This setup can be further enhanced with solar charging, long-range communication options like LoRa, and machine learning algorithms to classify behaviors in real time.
-Overall, the integration of movement, physiological, and location data provides a powerful tool for modern wildlife monitoring.
+We built a compact, non-invasive wildlife tracking device using an ESP32 microcontroller, paired with a GY-521 accelerometer/gyroscope, pulse sensor, and GPS module.
+The system monitors an animal’s movement, location, and heart rate, providing insights into its behavior, stress, and health in real time.

+Data is collected by the ESP32 and transmitted via Wi-Fi or LoRa to a cloud platform for analysis.
+Researchers can use this information to identify patterns like rest, activity, or high-stress zones.
+The device is lightweight and power-efficient—ideal for small to medium-sized animals—with deep-sleep modes to extend field deployment.

+This setup can be expanded with solar charging, long-range communication, and AI-based behavior recognition, making it a powerful tool for modern wildlife conservation and ecological research.

 <img width="121" alt="small" src="https://github.com/user-attachments/assets/bab0332a-2ed7-4c02-9643-1638bb3119a0" />